MarkMeltzer/WebGL_GameEngine/README.md

 - Some object fields are saved but not loaded
 - ~~Default cube needs their own tangents~~
 - There is some stuttering when moving the controller and turning the camera at the same time.
+- There is no way to give an existing worldModel the default mesh (manually add to list and create setter function in GameEngine).